1gravity/Android-RTEditor/README.md

 The toolbar uses a couple of custom attributes that need to be defined or it will crash when being inflated.
 You need to use a theme based on either RTE_ThemeLight or RTE_ThemeDark or define all rich text editor attributes (rte_toolbar_themes.xml) in your own theme.
+These two themes inherit from Theme.AppCompat.Light / Theme.AppCompat.

 Make sure to call setTheme before setContentView (or set the theme in the manifest):